stratux/stratux-setup/README.md

 Q: Are there any parts that don't work if I use an unsupported board, eg an Odroid-C2?

 A: Yes.
-Those parts that connect via GPIO are unsupported at this time, therefore, you're restricted to just traffic and/or weather information, depending on which SDR dongle you're using.
+Those parts that connect via GPIO are unsupported at this time, therefore, you're restricted to those USB devices you'd use with the official image, e.g. SDR and/or GPS USB devices.

 Notes: